MSBradshaw/SeeNV/README.md

 <p align="center"><img src="https://github.com/MSBradshaw/SeeNV/blob/main/Imgs/dup.png?raw=true" width="80%"/></p>

 SeeNV is still being developed.
-It can be download and used but is by no means exaustively tested.
+It can be downloaded and used but is by no means exhaustively tested.

 Find a bug?
 Create an [issue](https://github.com/MSBradshaw/SeeNV/issues)!

 Have a feature idea?
 Create an [issue](https://github.com/MSBradshaw/SeeNV/issues)!

-SeeNV provides comprehensive yet easy to digest visualizations for each call in a sample and depicts relevant statistics comparing a sample to a cohort of other samples.
+SeeNV provides comprehensive yet easy-to-digest visualizations for each call in a sample and depicts relevant statistics comparing a sample to a cohort of other samples.
-It is known that the accuracy and reliability of CNV calls increases when using multiple callers and parameter sets, for this reason SeeNV also provides a way to visualize multiple callers or bin sizes simultaneously — a feature not known to exist in other tools.
+It is known that the accuracy and reliability of CNV calls increase when using multiple callers and parameter sets, for this reason, SeeNV also provides a way to visualize multiple callers or bin sizes simultaneously — a feature not known to exist in other tools.
 Combined with the tool [PlotCritic](https://github.com/jbelyeu/PlotCritic), we found that a clinician can accurately filter through roughly 200 calls in 20 minutes, or just 6 seconds per call on average.
-SeeNV is a command line tool that can be run as it’s own or added into your variant calling pipelines.
+SeeNV is a command line tool that can be run on its own or added to your variant calling pipelines.

 # Installation

-SeeNV is currently only usable on Linux based systems.
+SeeNV is currently only usable on Linux-based systems.

-SeeNV requires you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
+SeeNV requires you to have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.

-Download this repo, move into it and run the installation script!
+Download this repo, move into it, and run the installation script!

 ```
 git clone https://github.com/MSBradshaw/SeeNV.git